Stonehearst Asylum: Plot

-Some time later, Graves' husband and the earlier Oxford professor arrive to be greeted by Timbs now the new gatekeeper.
+Some time later, Graves' husband and the Oxford professor arrive to be greeted by Timbs, now the new gatekeeper.
 The professor asks for Mrs. Graves' release, but Mrs. Pike says that Newgate already released her.
 The Oxford professor reveals that he is actually Dr. Edward Newgate, and the man they knew is an escaped mental patient with pseudologia fantastica.
 Upon hearing this, Lamb (playing chess with Salt) becomes amused and stifles a laugh in front of both visitors.
-Mrs. Graves and the imposter Newgate are shown in Tuscany, Italy, where they are known as Dr. and Mrs. Lamb.
-The two dance happily and embrace in the garden of what appears to be another asylum, run peacefully by nuns.
+Eliza and the imposter Newgate are shown in Tuscany, Italy, where they are known as Dr. and Mrs. Lamb.
+The two dance happily and embrace in the garden of another asylum, run peacefully by nuns.